 - All candidates must satisfy the General University Certificate Requirements.

-Attain a GPA of 2.50 or higher for courses used to fulfill the certificate requirements.
+Attain a GPA of 2.50 or higher in courses used to fulfill the certificate requirements.